Kingdom Confusion, Part 1: The Beatitudes & The Me-Attitudes

 Blessed is the one does not engage, who separates from the culture and protects their safety and comfort… For their way of life will not be disrupted.

-8. Pete shared on Sunday that the Beatitudes are like a “practice uniform” in that they:
+8. Pete shared that the Beatitudes are like a “practice uniform” in that they:

 Lead us towards Intentional Transformation as they remind us that our lives are not are own.

-Discuss this impact as a group… which of these three do we need the most in our culture today?
+Discuss this impact as a group.
+Which of these three (above) do we need the most in our culture today?

-9. Pete presented a paraphrased version of the Beatitudes on Sunday… Read over these statements and talk about the radical implications of each one and how they might have the unifying, transformational, and attractive characteristics discussed above.
+9. Read over the paraphrased version of the Beatitudes below, and talk about the radical implications of each one.
+How might they have the unifying, transformational, and attractive characteristics discussed above?

 The Beatitudes